slingshot-ai/examples/README.md

       ```

    * Otherwise, instead use `slingshot init` which will guide you to link the folder to a new project.
+     (If it asks about initializing a project from scratch, enter `y` to confirm)

 0. Push the source code to your project and apply the `slingshot.yaml`:
     ```bash